ChiamZhang/TyporaTheme-Tailors/README.md

 4. Continuous updates, if there are any issues, please raise them in the issue section, and I will fix them when I have time.
 5. Tailors means that I have patched together this theme from various sources, feeling a bit embarrassed.

+## Usage
+Unzip the package and copy
+1. `tailors.css`
+2. `tailors` folder

+to the Typora Theme folder.

 ![alt text](https://chiamzhang.github.io/img/Introduction.png)

 # Title Styles